Hanoi Ceramic Mosaic Mural - The Mosaic That Holds A Guinness World Record

 Hanoi Ceramic Mosaic Mural or Hanoi Ceramic Road is a ceramic mosaic mural along the walls of the Red River dike system in Hanoi.
 With walls covered with mosaic images representing Vietnamese history, culture, and tradition, this is not only a gate into the discovery of Vietnam and its people but also an unbelievable and delicate artwork.
 Nowhere in the world can tourists find such ceramic road that is as long, beautiful and culturally based on this.

 Hanoi Ceramic Mosaic Mural

 The road is one of the major projects that were developed on the occasion of the 1,000th anniversary of Thang Long, Hanoi

 The ceramic extends 3.85 kilometers along the dike of the Red River and is listed in the Guinness Book of World Records as the ‘World’s largest ceramic mosaic’ in 2010.
 The idea of decorating the road with ceramic originated from the journalists Nguyen Thu Thuy, who won a prize in Hanoi architecture contest for her idea of transforming the dike system into a ceramic mosaic.

 The Ceramic Road helps create a new image for Hanoi

-The work of decoration began in 2007 for the dyke wall which runs along the road of Au Co, Nghi Tam, Yen Phu, Tran Nhat Duat, Tran Quang Khai and terminates at the pier of the Long Bien Bridge.
+The work of decoration began in 2007 for the dike wall which runs along the road of Au Co, Nghi Tam, Yen Phu, Tran Nhat Duat, Tran Quang Khai and terminates at the pier of the Long Bien Bridge.
 The Ceramic Road was completed in 2010 to commemorate the Millennial Anniversary of Hanoi in October 2010.
-After four years of decorating, the visually unappealing cement dyke was transformed into a public work of art with colorful pieces of ceramic.
+After four years of decorating, the visually unappealing cement dike was transformed into a public work of art with colorful pieces of ceramic.